ResponsibleTechWork/RespTechWork-website/responsible-pledges/1-respect-people/index.md

 - Instead of prioritizing time-sucking metrics and driving engagement numbers with mind hacks, aim to delight people and provide value in the shortest possible time so that they can go back to living their lives.
 - Instead of prioritizing growth hacks, focus on building a great product that people can't wait to recommend to their friends on their own.
 - Remove unnecessary data collection and data tracking, prioritize speaking to actual people.
+- Use open standards and aim for interoperability whenever possible.
+Make it easy for people to manage and export their data.
 - Be there to help when something goes wrong and respect people's choice to change their minds and choose a different product.
 - Remove all notifications that primarily serve our business purposes instead of what people actually value.
 - Seek business models and practices that don't compromise people's privacy.